Hory4mE/Hory4mE/README.md

 - 🔭 I’m currently study in : King Mongkut Institute of Technology Ladkrabang
 - 🌱 I’m currently learning :
+  - ASP .NET
-  - Refine
+  - RESTful .NET
+  - GraphQL on Scala (Sangria)
 - Working on :
-  - Realtime data dashboard training
+  - Open to work
 - 📫 How to reach me:
   - Facebook : Thorny Hks
   - Instagram : _thornyhks